resonatehq/resonate/impl/sdk/ts/README.md

   const user = { id: 1, name: "John" };
   const song = { id: 1, title: "Song 1" };

-  // Generate unique ID for purchase execution.
+  // Create unique ID for purchase execution.
 This is used to track the execution.
   // Typically, this would be an external ID from your incoming request. const purchaseId = `purchase-${user.id}-${song.id}`